Home / Resources & Insights / Archives for Aaron Sams, PhD

 Embark Discovers Why Dogs Have Blue Eyes

 At Embark, we are working to end preventable disease in dogs.
-Today, we are proud to officially announce the first step along that path to discovery, our first published scientific research!
-So, what did we find?
-In short, we discovered a genetic mutation, specifically a duplication of DNA sequence near ALX4 (a gene on dog...
+In October 2018, we proudly announced the first step along that path to discovery: our first published scientific research!
+Embark scientists discovered why dogs have blue eyes.
+The genetics behind blue eyes in dogs In short, we discovered a genetic variant, specifically a duplication...

-Hi Embarkers!
-Aaron Sams, Research Scientist at Embark, here.
-If you are an Embarker that has opted to participate in scientific research, you’re officially a citizen scientist!
+If you have Embarked your dog and opted to participate in scientific research, you’re officially a citizen scientist!
 On behalf of Embark, I want to say thanks for your contribution.
-This week, Embark is presenting some of the first research to come out of the data...
+In 2017, Embark presented some of the first research to come out of the data that you and others have given us.
+We were at...